UPDATED & APPROVED 11.6.2023

 You must complete the Local 122 new applicant packet.
 Local 122’s acceptance of this packet is not a guarantee of work.
 You shall be required to submit proof of any claimed special skills, abilities or experience.
 This includes but not limited to: attending classes, passing a skills related exam or providing other documentation.
 You must have a current phone number and home address on file with Local 122 to be dispatched.
 You are responsible for providing the most up to date information.

 Local 122 shall initiate the first telephone contact with you; you shall not initiate the first call for referral.
 Once the Call Stewards have initiated your first referral, you may request future referrals provided you adhere to these rules and procedures.
-You will be placed on a probation period for six (6) months after your first dispatch.
-Any two violations, minor or major, during the probation period may result in removal from the dispatch system.
+You will be placed on a probation period for one (1) year after your first dispatch.
+Any violation, minor, moderate or major, during the probation period may result in permanent removal from the dispatch system.

 Referral Fee & Paychecks

-All referents will be required to pay a 5% referral fee (4% with a 1% temporary assessment).
-This fee is intended to cover the necessary administrative costs of operating the referral hall and negotiating the collective bargaining agreements.
+All referents will be required to pay a 5% referral fee.
+This fee is intended to cover the necessary administrative costs of operating the Referral Hall and negotiating the collective bargaining agreements.
 This fee may be paid through automatic payroll deduction by completing the appropriate authorization forms.
 If you choose not to complete the authorization forms, you must make alternative arrangements to pay Local 122 no later than fifteen (15) days from when the check is issued.
-Local 122 will accept payment in the form of cash, check or money order only.
+Local 122 will accept payment in the form of cash, check, money order or through PayPal.

 Individual employers maintain various paycheck distribution schedules.
 See the attached list of expected employer distribution.
 If there are any questions as to the expected date of payment, please refer all queries to the Front Desk at the Local 122 offices.